 Preferential Seating Arrangement

 - While seating in most college classrooms are unassigned, a student may need to sit in a certain area of the classroom in order to have equal access to information.
 The student's need-based preference will be considered.
+Students who have limited hearing, vision or difficulty with attention, distraction or an ability to focus will typically need to sit as close to the instructor as possible.

-Use of Laptop in Class for Note Taking
+Laptop for Note Taking

 Use of a Calculator

-Extensions on Coursework Accommodation
+Extensions on Coursework

 - Ordinarily, students with disabilities will be expected to complete all course assignments on time, based on the schedule in the course syllabus, and will plan accordingly.